megsra17/challenge2/README.md

 This is the second Homework assignment in which we have to create a portfolio from scratch.

 ## Accepted Criteria For Challenge
-GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio
+GIVEN I need to sample a potential employee's previous work <br>
+WHEN I load their portfolio
 THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
 WHEN I click one of the links in the navigation